Mykhailo Fedorov

-Mykhailo Albertovych Fedorov (Note: Fedorov's first name is also anglicized as Michael.) (Михайло Альбертович Федоров, /uk/; born 21 January 1991) is a Ukrainian politician, and businessman.
-He served as a Deputy Prime Minister and Minister Digital Transformation from 2019 to March 2023.
+He served as a Deputy Prime Minister and Minister of Digital Transformation from 2019 to March 2023.
 On 21 March 2023 his duties and title was expanded to Deputy Prime Minister for Innovation, Education, Science and Technology – Minister for Digital Transformation.
-On 17 July 2025, Fedorov was appointed as the First Deputy Prime Minister of Ukraine in the government of Yulia Svyrydenko.
+From 17 July 2025 to 13 January 2026, Fedorov had served as the First Deputy Prime Minister of Ukraine and the Minister of Digital Transformation in the government of Yulia Svyrydenko.